FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * What didn't work well:*

-* I couldn't see when they were going to start now did I script to include a countdown of when that was happening.
-Would also need to include options like restart, go forward and go back upon further reflection
+* I couldn't see when they were going to start nor did I script to include a countdown of when each action was happening.  in the future I would also need to include options like restart, go forward and go back upon further reflection

-* Because I was wizarding live, you didn't see th frustrating moments that would accompany a more autonomous prototype.
+* Because I was wizarding live, you didn't see the frustrating moments that would accompany a more autonomous prototype.
 These would likely give valuable insight into where the system needs to be built out further.
 However, by wizarding it live, I was able to see far more of the different options people choose and could get much farther down a theoretical "tree" through this type of prototyping.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?